cataseven/Tradingview-Widget-Card/README.md

-# TradingView Multi-Widget Card for Home Assistant
+# TradingView Widget Card for Home Assistant

 This custom card allows you to embed five different, fully configurable TradingView widgets into your Home Assistant dashboards.
 With a single card file, you can display market data in a variety of formats.